aimeejulia/ecobasa/Website Texts.md

 Values
 ------------

-Responsability
+Responsibility
 ------------

-Every person agrees to be solely responsable for defining the amount of energy and time he or she brings in as well as deciding on the roles and tasks he or she undertakes.
-He or she is responsable for his or her own personal development, energy level and for fulfilling whatever commitments were given.
+Every person agrees to be solely responsible for defining the amount of energy and time he or she brings in as well as deciding on the roles and tasks he or she undertakes.
+He or she is responsible for his or her own personal development, energy level and for fulfilling whatever commitments were given.
 Any commitment to take a task or role should be communicated transparently to those whose tasks and roles are significantly connected.
 If a commitment can not be carried out in the form or at the time agreed with others this should also be communicated in good time.
 If there are obstacles the responsable person will tell others about it and ask for help.
 Furthermore everyone is responsable for the people around them and the place where they are.
 Each person shall be supportive of others on personal and work issues to the extent of self responsible capacity.
 Feedback should be constructive and supportive and objections reasonable.
 Non-violence in communication and action as well as respect and empathy for self and others are an agreed collective practice.
-We all are also responsable for the environment and Nature
+We all are also responsible for the environment and nature

 Transparency
 ------------